TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

-Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to very easily learn to perform a t-test without ever investigating the assumptions and limitations behind the test.
+Unfortunately for the non-specialist, R provides the `t.test()` function, which allows one to very easily learn to perform a t-test without ever investigating the assumptions and limitations associated with the test.

 ```
 rm(list=ls())